 My alertness to brute force did not save me from a third incident, a sophisticated version of the pedophile behavior.
 The situation involved a high school teacher with a favorite uncle demeanor.
 He kindly offered to drive me back and forth to school when I injured my knee and had trouble walking.
 I was cut off from my usual activities and couldn’t keep up with my friends.
 He also gave me presents, quite a few of them.
 The gifts helped ease the pain and the enforced solitude.
 They were thoughtfully chosen to appeal to my tastes, including a rare recording of Renaissance dance music.

-When my father saw the record, he demanded that I return all the gifts and tell the teacher to get lost.
+When my father saw the record, he didn’t need the #MeToo movement to enhance his awareness.
+Dad demanded that I return all the gifts and tell the teacher to get lost.
 I thought that was harsh, but dad said that either I cut this guy off or he’d go to the principal and have him fired.
 I was horrified at the consequences for this nice man.
 There was no negotiating dad’s position, so I reluctantly distanced myself from the teacher.
 Later, when he was discovered having sex with another student in her home when her parents were away, I woke up to how my father was not as crazy as I’d thought.

 Thinking that my high school teacher was an aberration, I was not prepared for the intimidation level at Harvard.
 We Radcliffe women hadn’t yet officially combined with Harvard and were alternately treated as prime dating material, irrelevant guests, fascinating curiosities, and annoying interlopers.
 Most of my freshmen classmates were as clueless as I was, but the graduate students were not.
 The one that sticks most firmly in my mind was a graduate teaching assistant assigned to conduct breakout groups of a required seminar.
 The graduate assistant used Playboy Clubs as an example of capitalism to the group of twenty males and only two females.